yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - NDC sends an Order for the delegated identifier to IdO;
 - IdO creates an Order resource in state "ready" with a "finalize" URL;
 - NDC immediately sends a finalize request (which includes the CSR) to the IdO;
-- IdO verifies the CSR according to the agreed CSR template;
+- IdO verifies the CSR according to the agreed upon CSR template;
 - If the CSR verification fails, the Order is moved to an "invalid" state and everything stops;
 - If the CSR verification is successful, IdO moves the Order to state